TTM07300 - The Ring Fence: Transfer pricing: Outline

-We need transfer pricing rules to prevent connected parties manipulating prices so as to maximise income within the tonnage tax ring fence and minimise the taxable profits outside the ring fence.
+Transfer pricing rules are aimed at preventing connected parties manipulating prices so as to maximise income within the tonnage tax ring fence and minimising the taxable profits outside the ring fence.

 (As the taxable profits within the ring fence are fixed by reference to the tonnage of the ships operated, any reduction in the taxable profits outside the ring fence would not be matched by an increase in the taxable profits within the ring fence.)